auth0/docs/custom-authentication.md

 The connector can be deployed on your own network or in the cloud.
 It runs on Windows and Linux.
 Choosing one or the other usually will depend on which technology you are using to store users.
 For instance, connecting to a Microsoft SQL Server database, typically depends on native drivers that work on Windows but not on Linux.

-Once you have the final URL of the service, update the `SERVER_URL` configuration setting to the new address in the `config.json` file and restart the server.
+Once you have the final URL of the service, update the `SERVER_URL` configuration setting in the `config.json` file with the new address, then restart the server.

 #### On-Premises Deployment